MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 # Diabetes Readmission Prediction

 # Abstract
-A diabetic clinical dataset will be used to predict whether a diabetic patient would be readmitted to the hospital or not.
-It is important to know if a patient will be readmitted in some hospital.
-The reason is that the doctor or patient can change the treatment, in order to avoid a readmission.
-In this context, we can see different objective functions for the problem.
-We can try to figure out situations where the patient will not be readmitted, or if they are going to be readmitted in less than or in more than 30 days.
-As the data includes race, age and sex, so we will also determine the vulnerable group among them.
-Apache Spark cluster-computing framework will be utilized to build the models.
-The language for this project would be Python.
-The Multivariable Logistic Regression (MLR) and Random Forest (RF) algorithms will be used to fit the relationship.
-We will also evaluate the performance of the algorithms.
+A diabetic clinical dataset is used to identify the patients who are in risk for readmission to the hospital by using predictive models.
+A supervised learning approach for 3-class classification problem will be applied to identify the patients of target classes are the patients readmitted before 30 days (Class 0) , after 30 days (Class 1) or did not admit at all (Class 2) after discharge from hospital.
+The Logistic Regression (LR), Decision Tree (DT) and Random Forest (RF) algorithms will be used to fit the relationship.
+We will also evaluate the performance among the algorithms to pick best one.
+Python, scikit-learn machine learning library, pandas dataframe will be utilized to build the models.

 # Introduction
 ## Context